Sharmainne/CZSHS-LEIBNIZ-Team/README.md

 With the IDE configured, it's time to select the correct board and port.
 Under "Tools > Board," you'll now find an option to select your specific ESP32 camera model (ESP32-CAM).
 For reliable uploads, set the upload speed to 115200 baud rate.
 Finally, you'll need to identify and select the appropriate COM port that corresponds to your connected FTDI programmer.
 This port is the communication channel between your computer and the ESP32.

  ### STEP 6.
 Loading Sample Code
-Now for the exciting part: loading the sample code.
-The Arduino IDE comes with a wealth of examples.
-Open "File > Examples > ESP32 > Camera > CameraWebServer."
+When loading the sample code appear, open "File > Examples > ESP32 > Camera > CameraWebServer."
 This particular example provides a complete web server for streaming video from your ESP32-CAM.
-Within this code, you'll need to input your Wi-Fi credentials: replace "Your_SSID" with your actual Wi-Fi network name and "Your_PASSWORD" with its password.
 Additionally, ensure you select the correct camera model in the code by uncommenting the appropriate #define CAMERA_MODEL_AI_THINKER line (or whichever model you have).

  ### STEP 7.
 Uploading the Code
 With the code prepared, it's time to upload it to the ESP32.
 Ensure your ESP32 camera is connected to your computer via the FTDI programmer, and crucially, make sure GPIO0 is shorted to GND to keep it in programming mode.
 Then, in the Arduino IDE, click the "Upload" button to compile and transfer the code.
 Once the upload is complete, disconnect GPIO0 from GND; this allows the ESP32 to boot into normal operation mode, running the newly uploaded web server.

  ### STEP 8.
 Running the Program
-Finally, you can run the program and access your camera.
-Open the Serial Monitor in the Arduino IDE (usually found under "Tools > Serial Monitor").
-After a moment, the ESP32 will connect to your Wi-Fi network and display the IP address assigned to the ESP32 camera.
+After the camera and program runs, open the Serial Monitor in the Arduino IDE (usually found under "Tools > Serial Monitor").
+After a moment, the ESP32 will connect to your robot through USB-C cable and display the IP address assigned to the ESP32 camera.
 Copy this IP address and enter it into any web browser on a device connected to the same Wi-Fi network.
 This will bring up the camera's web interface, allowing you to view live feeds, adjust settings, and capture images or videos, effectively turning your ESP32-CAM into a remote surveillance or monitoring device.

  ### STEP 9.
 Troubleshooting
 Should you encounter any hiccups along the way, remember these troubleshooting tips.
 If the camera fails to boot or upload, double-check all your wiring and connections meticulously.
 Verify that you've selected the correct board and settings in the Arduino IDE.
 Reconfirm your Wi-Fi credentials and ensure your network is stable.
 If issues persist, a simple restart of the ESP32 camera can often resolve unresolved problems, giving you a fresh start.

 ## 4.2.
 ESP32 Program Guide
+    Welcome to the ESP32 Program Guide for the CZSHS-LEIBNIZ-Team repository!
+This guide is designed to help you set up your environment, understand the code structure, and successfully upload programs to your ESP32 board using the files provided in the Source of Program folder.

 # 5. Appendices